Edmond Yafil

+Algerian composer, music impresario and scholar of Andalusi classical music.

-Edmond Nathan Yafil (1874 - October 1928) was an Algerian composer.
+Edmond Nathan Yafil (1874 - October 1928) was an Algerian composer, music impresario and scholar of Andalusi classical music.

 Biography

+A native Algerian Jew born in Algiers in 1874, he was a French citizen, as the Crémieux Decree of 1870 had made Jewish Algerians citizens of French Algeria.

-Native Jew born in Algiers in 1874, Yafil began, as all the musicians of his time, by attending the Moorish cafés of the old Casbah Algiers places where perpetuated the tradition of sanaa music, also referred to as Andalusian classical music.
+Yafil began, as other musicians of his time, by attending the Moorish cafés of the old Casbah of Algiers.
+Among other activities, these places perpetuated the tradition of sanaa music, a subgenre of the Andalusi classical music.

-He will collaborate with Jules Rouanet and Cheikh Sfindja on the cataloging of sanaa music and in theater with Mahieddine Bachtarzi and Ali Sellali.